WNortier/react-the-complete-guide/readmes/08-react-internals.md

 ## <a name="Setting_state_correctly"></a>Setting state correctly

+IMPORTANT - BE CAREFUL `this.setState({name: 'Warwick'})` DOESN'T UPDATE STATE IMMEDIATELY AND CAN CREATE BUGS!!!

-Behind the scenes, set state does not immediately trigger an update of the state of this component in a re-render cycle, instead it's basically scheduled by React and React will then perform the state update and the re-render cycle when it has the available resources to do that, so when it basically decides that now is a good point of time to do that.
-Typically, that will of course be instantly especially in simple applications like this one but it's not guaranteed and I want you to memorize this because that is really important.
+> #### Behind the scenes, set state does not immediately trigger an update of the state of this component in a re-render cycle, instead it's basically scheduled by React and React will then perform the state update and the re-render cycle when it has the available resources to do that.

+Typically, that will of course be instantly especially in simple applications like this one but it's not guaranteed and I want you to memorize this because **that is really important**.

 **src -> containers -> app.js**